-Created in 2011, PARCEO is a resource and education center that partners with community groups and institutions seeking to deepen their organizing and educational work; develop new initiatives; form principled, meaningful collaborations; and strengthen their internal processes.
-Partnering organizations focus on a range of inter-connected issues, including educational justice; workers’ rights; gender and racial justice; challenging Islamophobia; immigrant rights; health and food justice, and more.
+Created in 2011, PARCEO is a resource and education center that partners with community groups and institutions seeking to deepen their organizing and educational work; develop new initiatives; form principled, meaningful collaborations; and strengthen their internal processes and commitments.
+Partnering organizations focus on a range of inter-connected issues, including educational justice; racial justice; workers’ rights; gender justice; challenging Islamophobia; immigrant rights; health and food justice, and more.
 PARCEO is rooted in a PAR framework, which builds upon a community’s knowledge, wisdom, and expertise toward sustained community strength and meaningful social change.

 Growing out of our collaborations, PARCEO develops workshops and resources to support groups interested in integrating principles of PAR into their work.
 We also facilitate seminars and special events that enable groups to learn from and with one another.

 Currently, PARCEO staff members are based in New York City, Miami, Portland, San Francisco Bay Area, and Boston, where we collaborate with groups whose work is rooted in their communities.
 We also work with community-based groups nationally who reach us through our website.

 PARCEO is available to facilitate trainings and workshops, and for one-on-one support and curricula development as groups develop their organizing, campaigns, and research.

 In addition to our partnerships with community groups, PARCEO works with a range of institutions, organizations, and coalitions; study abroad, fellowship, and internship programs; and community/university-based partnerships.
 Through trainings and consultations, participants develop a framework to strengthen their work to ensure valuable and effective roles as collaborators, partners, and leaders.